romaonthego/REComposeViewController/README.md

 ## Known issues

-Orientation changes are handled whacky.
+Orientation changes are handled whacky in iOS 6.0.

 ## Credits